HackrLabs/watpac-site/README.md

-#packMan
+#watpac
 =======

-Find the packages your looking for in any web package manager
+Find the packages your looking for in any web package manager.

 ##Registries